 Fair Market Value Compensation

 Fair market value compensation is based on several factors including geographic location, call requirements, case types and subspecialty training expectations.
-This value can be determined by comparing several regional salary and benefits packages, ranging from high to low, and not solely judging by the median rate.
+This value can be determined by comparing several regional surveys of salary and benefits packages, ranging from high to low, and not solely judging by the median rate.
 Supplemental modifications should be made after considering a number of factors such as the region’s average cost-of-living, case volume, call stress, and contract length.
 By identifying each of these factors a reasonable compensation allocation can be determined.

 Anesthetizing Locations/ Providers

 The number of anesthetizing locations directly plays into subsidy costs.
 Administrators are often pressured to open additional locations, or to provide numerous flip rooms for surgeons.
 However, in the absence of incremental cases to fully utilize the added capacity, with each location comes an increase in staffing costs, as well as a decrease in surgical minutes performed per location.
 This reduction means lower productivity and less billable hours per provider, which then expands the difference between provider expense and realized revenue.
 The additional subsidy necessitated by this capacity may be warranted, but that is ultimately a business decision driven by the ability to increase market share and incremental surgical cases.

 Whether an anesthesia group chooses a physician only, anesthesia care team, or CRNA only model, finding the right fit and balance in a staffing plan has a direct impact on subsidy.
 The chosen model can have a major impact on the subsidy requirements.
 However, choosing a staffing model is a complex decision requiring the consideration of a variety of factors: surgeon preferences, case complexity, call obligations, after hours workload and subspecialty coverage requirements.
 During negotiations, expert advice from individuals familiar with anesthesia staffing norms can be a valuable resource to help hospitals understand the staffing model complexities and opportunities.